 So, is there a way to make this achievable?
 Well, according to Vastu Shastra, the right placement of the main door and the living room, the furniture, lighting and the colours, can ensure that the positive energy is enhanced and the negative energy is rid off.
 So to know more about making your Living room a vastu compliant space, read on…..

 Listed here, are some of the Vastu Guidelines for a Living room.
 Since Vastu is a science, every guideline is based on logic and reasoning.
-As an Architect, I have attempted to explain each of these guidelines rationally and scientifically under the following headings, so that you have a choice and can decide what you want to follow or not instead of looking at Vastu as a superstition:
+As an Architect, I have attempted to explain each of these guidelines rationally and scientifically under the following headings, so that you have a choice and can decide what you want to follow or don’t instead of looking at Vastu as a superstition:

 - What is the best location for a Living room?